softwaresaved/build_and_test_examples/jenkins/Install.md

 $ java -jar jenkins.war --version
 Running from: $HOME/jenkins.war
 webroot: $user.home/.jenkins
-1.57a4
+1.631
 ```

 Deploy Jenkins
 --------------

 Jenkins is provided as a web archive, WAR file, `jenkins.war`.

-Jenkins can be deployed into a servlet container e.g. [Apache Tomcat](http://tomcat.apache.org/).

-Jenkins can also be used stand-alone.
+It can be deployed into a servlet container e.g. [Apache Tomcat](http://tomcat.apache.org/).
+However, it also comes with its own web server and can be used stand-alone.
 So, to start up Jenkins run:

 ```
 $ java -jar jenkins.war
 ```

 This uses a default configuration file directory of `.jenkins`.
-If you're unhappy with this then move `.jenkins` to the location you prefer and set a `JENKINS_HOME` environment variable to point to this location e.g.
+If you are unhappy with this, or want to use a different directory, then move `.jenkins` to the location you prefer and set a `JENKINS_HOME` environment variable to point to this location e.g.

 ```
 $ mv .jenkins $HOME/jenkins-config